kushalrambhapuri/Message-automation/README.md

 # WhatsApp Automation Bot
-Tired of typing out WhatsApp messages?
-Now you can automate your messages with just 2 lines of Python code!
+Tired of typing out messages?
+Now you can automate your messages with Python!
-I created this bot using PyCharm, a popular Python code editor.
-Follow the steps below to set up your WhatsApp automation:

 Prerequisites
 Python Installed: Ensure Python is installed on your system.